Toronto, ON M5G 2R5

 Diabetes Canada also provides direct support to people living with diabetes.
-The charity runs expos, workshops and webinars for people to gain a better understanding of the disease.
-Over 30,000 people benefited from the 365 events held in 2015.
+The charity runs expos, workshops and webinars for people living with diabetes to gain a better understanding of the disease.
+Over 33,000 people attended the 350 events held in 2016.

-D-Camps are another program run by the CDA and provide a place for children with diabetes to connect with each other and learn how to live with the disease.
-The charity ran 50 D-Camps in 2015, attended by 2,400 kids and families.
+D-Camps are another program run by Diabetes Canada and provide a place for children with diabetes to connect with each other and learn how to live with the disease.
+The charity ran 50 D-Camps in 2016, attended by 2,400 kids and families.

-Diabetes Canada has $16.7m in funding reserves.
-Excluding donor-endowed funds, the charity's reserves cover 55% of annual program costs, showing a need for donations.
+Diabetes Canada has funding reserves of $6.4m (23% are donor-endowed).
+Funding reserves cover 21% of annual program costs, emphasizing a need for donations.

-Diabetes Canada's Clothesline operation which picks up used clothing and donated household goods is held in a separate trust.
+Diabetes Canada's Clothesline operation, which picks up used clothing and donated household goods, is held in a separate trust.
 Diabetes Canada receives the net profit from these Clothesline operations.
-In F2015 this was $10.5m compared with $11.5m in F2014 and $8.9m in F2013.
+In F2016 this was $10.5m compared with $10.5m in F2015 and $11.5m in F2014.
 Clothesline has an exclusive agreement with Value Village stores.
-Charity Intelligence consistently reports net profits earned related businesses as business income for all charities with similar operations.
+Charity Intelligence consistently reports net profits earned from related businesses as business income.
 Diabetes Canada includes this net income from Clothesline operations as public support.
 This difference materially affects Diabetes Canada's financial ratios.
-Diabetes Canada reports fundraising costs from total support from the public at 26.9% in 2015, 30.9% in F2014, and 30.6% in F2013.
+Diabetes Canada reports fundraising costs from total support from the public at 28.6% in F2016, 25.2% in F2015, and 28.4% in F2014.

-This charity report is an update that is being reviewed by the Canadian Diabetes Association.
+This charity report is an update that is being reviewed by Diabetes Canada.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December